Help Center/ Migration Center/ Best Practices/ Collecting Details of Self-built Oracle Databases

 • High performance

-MgC recommends target resources with optimal performance.
+MgC recommends target resources designed for optimal performance.

 • Low cost